soleo/xinjiangshao/content/about.md

 ---
-title: "About Me"
+title: About Me
-date: 2022-01-15T22:00:30-06:00
+date: 2022-01-15T22:00:30.000-06:00
-author: "Xinjiang Shao"
+author: Xinjiang Shao
-draft: false

 ---
 # What's My story?

 ## TL;DR

 Hey, there

 This is Xinjiang, a.k.a @soleo.
 I'm currently working as a principal software engineer at [Peapod Digital Labs](https://www.peapoddigitallabs.com).
-Previously I was a **full stack developer** for [Peapod](https://peapod.com), focusing more on the front-end side of the house at the time.
+Previously I was a **Senior Software Engineer** at [Peapod](https://peapod.com), focusing more on the front-end side of the house at the time.
 I also was previously working for [EXACT Sports](https://exactsports.com) as a full stack developer.
 I'm pretty passionate about **building a better product** for end users.

 While I'm not coding, I like **reading** as often as possible, **writing** occasionally, **drawing** randomly, **cooking** creatively, **running** regularly.

 If you are interested in working with me, feel free to checkout my [Résumé](/xinjiang-shao-public.pdf "Xinjiang Shao Résumé"), and reach out to me via Email.

 ## The Much Longer Version of My Story